dexman/CoreTextToy/README.markdown

 authors and should not be interpreted as representing official policies, either expressed or implied, of Jonathan Wight.

-## Automatic Reference Counting (ARC)

-The source code in this repository uses Automatic Reference Counting.
-Older, non-ARC source code may exist in a "feature/nonARC" maintenance branch.
+## Requirements

+The master and develop branches require iOS 6.0 and higher with ARC.

+IMPORTANT: iOS 5.x is supported in the “feature/iOS5” branch.

 ## Design